lmorg/murex/FAQ.supported-platforms.md

 Aside that, FreeBSD support is considered very good.

-## OpenBSD
+## OpenBSD (AMD64)

-Untested but should compile.
-I will be creating a test environment for NetBSD soon.
+Tested.
+Regression tests cannot be run because of `timeout` dependency however _murex_ does compile and run well - seems fully functional from a functional test.

 ## NetBSD